piles of bitcoins

 Now that you know some of the basic abbreviations in the world of crypto, you’re one step closer to trading and investing.

 When you’re ready to get started, set up an account with Skrill.
 With over 100 deposit methods, there are several ways to buy and sell cryptocurrency.
-Better yet, instant transactions mean you can take advantage of price movements as and when they happen.
+Better yet, transactions mean you can take advantage of price movements as and when they happen.

 Cryptocurrencies are complex products with high price volatility.
 They are unregulated, without consumer or financial protections.
 Only risk what you can afford to lose.